 - Teaching young children that taking medicine without adult supervision can be dangerous

-- Keeping the Poison Control number handy.
-Put the Poison Control number in your smart phone or on the refrigerator, just in case you need it: 13 11 26 (Australia) and 0800 POISON [0800 764 766] (New Zealand)
+- Keeping the poison emergency number handy.
+Put the poison emergency number in your smart phone or on the refrigerator, just in case you need it: 13 11 26 (Australia) and 0800 POISON [0800 764 766] (New Zealand)

 - Reminding family, friends and houseguests to be sure to keep their own medicine away from children and out of reach.
 This includes babysitters and visitors, who may have purses, bags, or coats with medicines in them.

 Be sure to ask the doctor or pharmacist about giving the correct dose of medicine for your child.
 If for any reason, you think you may have a situation in which your child has gotten too much medication, always call 13 11 26 (Australia) and 0800 POISON [0800 764 766] (New Zealand).
 Even if you’re not sure, experts are standing by 24 hours a day, 7 days a week and are always willing to talk you through a question, issue, or problem.